 I also attended the Gaming Rules/ Paul Grogan top tips for teaching games seminar.
 It was fascinating to hear ideas about different approaches to teaching as well as, through audience participation, people’s experiences of different teaching methods.
 The drip feed approach that Paul advocates resonated with me and I definitely already use elements of it.
 It’s sparked my curiosity and desire to find out more.
 Of course other non-gaming-rules events were also available!
 I missed Jollyboat and The Dark Room which are both awesome.
 And the only tannoy message I deciphered all weekend was the announcement of the Happy Salmon tournament which I can only imagine was hilarious.

 The absolute best bits of UK Games Expo have revolved around hanging out with people: whether it was finally meeting the lovely Katie Aidley in real life; playing Arkosa and thoroughly enjoying the well crafted flavour text and a good game; putting faces to names and avatars or drinking cocktails in the Sky Bar on Sally’s birthday – it was an absolute blast and I can’t wait to do it all again.

-I did add games to the Cards or Die collection - some kindly donated, some purchased.
+I did add games to the Cards or Die collection – some kindly donated, some purchased.
 Come along and try them out at one of our events.
-But that's not my abiding memory of UKGE - it won't reduce to a pile of cardboard, that is really just a vehicle.
-My memories and the reason I'll be back next year is to connect with lots of slightly crazy, passionate, nerdy, kind, gorgeous individuals through gaming.
-If you want to get involved in that vibe, join us at a Cards or Die event soon - check out our Come and See Us page for more details or subscribe so you don't miss a thing.
+But that’s not my abiding memory of UKGE – it won’t reduce to a pile of cardboard, that is really just a vehicle.
+My memories and the reason I’ll be back next year is to connect with lots of slightly crazy, passionate, nerdy, kind, gorgeous individuals through gaming.
+If you want to get involved in that vibe, join us at a Cards or Die event soon – check out our events page for more details or subscribe using the form below so you don’t miss a thing.